genaim/TP2_2425/practicas/P1/enunciado_en.md

-    (c) if the current location (i.e., the new one) equals to the road length, the vehicle enters the queue of the corresponding junction (by calling the corresponding method of class `Junction`).
-Remember to modify the vehicle's
+    (c) if the current location (i.e., the new one) equals to the road length, the vehicle enters the queue of the corresponding junction (by calling the corresponding method of class `Junction`) -- the vehicle remains on the road.
+Remember to modify the vehicle's status.
-        status.

 -   `void moveToNextRoad()`: moves the vehicle to the next road.
 This is done by *exiting* the current road and *entering* the